Skip to content

 "messagingServiceSid": "MG…", "phoneNumber": "+1555…" } }

 A managed request returns 201 with status: "Requested" (or "Active" for instantly-provisioned channels like webchat); poll the binding or list to follow progress.
 A second create for an already-bound channel returns 409.
 PATCH { "auth": { … } } rotates unmanaged credentials.
-DELETE removes the binding — cancelling a pending request, or releasing a live one (managed RCS is archived rather than deleted, so re-enabling restores the same carrier-verified agent).
+DELETE removes the binding — cancelling a pending request, or releasing a live one (managed RCS is archived rather than deleted, so re-enabling restores the same carrier-verified agent) — and returns the removed ChannelBinding with 200 rather than 204.

 PATCH { "delivery": { "minMessageDelayMs": 1000 } } sets message pacing: a minimum gap (250–3000 ms) between consecutive agent messages to one user on this channel.
 Use it to make multi-message replies land one after another, and to keep messages in order on providers that don't guarantee delivery ordering.
 Works on managed and unmanaged bindings alike; "delivery": null clears it.
 Out-of-range values return 400.